Skip to content

 Possible status values:

-• ON_STAGE - The user is currently on the stage and participating in the live stream
+• ON_STAGE - The user is currently on the stage and sharing audio and video.

-• OFF_STAGE - The user is viewing the live stream but is not on the stage
+• OFF_STAGE - The user is viewing the session but is not on the stage and is not sharing audio or video.

-• REQUESTED_TO_JOIN_STAGE - The user has a pending request to join the livestream.
-This status is assigned until the host accepts or rejects their request
+• REQUESTED_TO_JOIN_STAGE - The user has a pending request to join the stage and share audio and video.
+This status remains until the host accepts or rejects the request.

-• ACCEPTED_TO_JOIN_STAGE - The host has accepted the user's request to join the livestream
+• ACCEPTED_TO_JOIN_STAGE - The host has accepted the user's request to join the stage.

 Host Controls